vanities/swiftbible/README.md

 - Highlight and copy verses
 - Add notes to your favorite verses and able to quick access them
 - Share verses with friends and family via social media, email, or text messages

-## Upcoming Features

 - Search functionality to quickly find specific passages or keywords
 - Chapter and verse titles
+- Shows Jesus's Text in <font color="red">Red</font>

+## Upcoming Features

+- ESV Version
+- Android

 ## Requirements